-21 PRIZE MONEY
+21. PRIZE MONEY:

-It is a regulation of Motorsport UK in accordance with HMRC requirements (Inland Revenue) that any prize or bonus money payable, is paid to the vehicle entrant.
+In accordance with Motorsport UK regulations and HMRC requirements any prize or bonus money payable, is paid to the vehicle entrant.
 Competitors or entrants wishing to alter this arrangement must send such a request to the BARC, in writing, with the agreement of the entrant fully detailed.

-22 PERSONAL ACCIDENT INSURANCE
+22. PERSONAL ACCIDENT INSURANCE:

-Since the 1989 revision of the National Health Service rules concerning accident to foreign nationals, all foreign competitors from countries that do not have reciprocal agreements with the UK in respect of hospital and medical payments are strongly recommended to take out medical expenses insurance for a minimum sum of £1,000,000 against the cost of hospitalisation and treatment in the UK in the event of an accident.
+Since the 1989 revision of the National Health Service rules concerning accident to foreign nationals, all foreign competitors from countries that do not have reciprocal agreements with the UK in respect of hospital and medical payments are strongly recommended to take out medical expenses' insurance for a minimum sum of £1,000,000 against the cost of hospitalisation and treatment in the UK in the event of an accident.

-23 HOSPITALITY
+23. HOSPITALITY: